-File: CBF
+File: BC

-NOTE: While Colorado BOCES are not required by law to adopt a policy on this subject, this policy is highly recommended because it reflects legal requirements that arguably apply to the executive director.
+NOTE: While Colorado BOCES are not required by law to adopt a policy on this subject, this policy is highly recommended because it reflects legal requirements that arguably apply to a BOCES board.
+This sample contains the content/language that CASB believes best meets the intent of the law.
 However, the BOCES should consult with its own legal counsel to determine appropriate language that meets local circumstances and needs.